-In part two, we discussed the America’s entry into what was known at the time as the “Great War” and the need for propaganda on both the enemy and domestic home front.
-The Great War was perhaps the first use of what we define Psychological Operations in any modern sense.
+In part two, we discussed America’s entry in the “Great War” and the need for propaganda on both the enemy and domestic home front.
+The Great War was perhaps the first use of what we define as Psychological Operations in a modern sense.
 But with the Armistice taking effect on November 11, 1918, both the shelling and the leaflet drops ceased.
 To some soldiers on the ground, peace was almost as psychologically jarring as the carnage of war itself:

 …What was to come next?
 They did not know – and hardly cared.
 Their minds were numbed by the shock of peace.
 The past consumed their whole consciousness.
 The present did not exist-and the future was inconceivable.”

-– Colonel Thomas Gowenlock, intelligence officer in the American 1st Division
+– Colonel Thomas Gowenlock, an intelligence officer in the American 1st Division

 Luckily, the Armistice did hold and a peace agreement was signed the following year.
 As a result, the American civilian Committee on Public Information (CPI) and U.S. Army Propaganda Section G-2D were both effectively disbanded.
-Unfortunately, the harsh punitive measures levied against Germany by Treaty of Versailles, as well as lingering social and national hostilities, all but guaranteed that the embers of war would flare up 20 years later.
+Unfortunately, the harsh punitive measures levied against Germany by the Allies in Treaty of Versailles, as well as lingering social and national tensions, all but guaranteed that the embers of war would flare up 20 years later.

 Reinventing Psychological Warfare